What does F&A stand for?

 What is the current F&A rate?

 The rate for programs being conducted on campus is 52.53 percent, and the rate for programs being conducted off campus is 23.60 percent.
+These rates are effective until June 30, 2019.
 There are only two rates.

 Who calculated those rates?